Appendix E — Appendix E: Dramatis Personae

 Candidatus Carsonella ruddii - Habitat: Specialized cells (bacteriocytes) inside psyllid insects - Metabolism: Amino acid biosynthesis for the host (cannot replicate independently) - Claim to fame: Possesses the smallest genome of any known cellular organism (160 kb) – so reduced that some biologists question whether it is still a living organism or has become an organelle.
 Represents a late stage of symbiont-to-organelle evolution. - Key citation: Nakabachi et al. (2006), Science (Nakabachi et al. 2006) - Appears in: Chapter 7

-Lokiarchaeota (Asgard archaea) - Habitat: Deep-sea sediments near Loki’s Castle hydrothermal vent field, Mid-Atlantic Ridge, 3,283 m depth - Metabolism: Not yet cultured; predicted from genomic data - Claim to fame: The closest known prokaryotic relative of eukaryotes.
-Carries genes for actin-like cytoskeletal proteins and membrane remodeling – capabilities once thought exclusive to eukaryotes.
-Phylogenetic evidence places eukaryotes within the Asgard archaea, not as their sister group. - Key citation: Spang et al. (2015), Nature (Spang et al. 2015) - Appears in: Chapter 7
+Lokiarchaeota (Asgard archaea) - Habitat: Deep-sea sediments near Loki’s Castle hydrothermal vent field, Mid-Atlantic Ridge, 3,283 m depth - Metabolism: Not yet cultured; predicted from genomic data - Claim to fame: One of the Asgard archaea, the broader clade that phylogenetic analyses place as the closest prokaryotic relatives of eukaryotes.
+Its genome encodes actin-like cytoskeletal proteins and membrane-remodeling machinery – capabilities once thought exclusive to eukaryotes.
+Most analyses place eukaryotes within the Asgard archaea, not as their sister group, though the exact branching order among Asgard lineages is still being resolved. - Key citation: Spang et al. (2015), Nature (Spang et al. 2015) - Appears in: Chapter 7

 Riftia pachyptila - Habitat: Hydrothermal vents, East Pacific Rise - Metabolism: Entirely dependent on chemoautotrophic endosymbionts (has no mouth, gut, or anus) - Claim to fame: The iconic tube worm of deep-sea vents.
-Its trophosome organ is packed with sulfur-oxidizing bacteria that fix carbon, fed by a specialized hemoglobin that transports both O\(_2\) and H\(_2\)S simultaneously. - Key citation: Discussed in multiple vent ecology reviews - Appears in: Chapter 7
+Its trophosome organ is packed with sulfur-oxidizing bacteria that fix carbon, fed by a specialized hemoglobin that transports both O\(_2\) and H\(_2\)S simultaneously. - Key citation: Arp et al. (1987), Journal of Experimental Biology (Arp et al. 1987) - Appears in: Chapter 7

-Elysia viridis - Habitat: Shallow coastal waters of Europe; feeds on algae - Metabolism: Steals functional chloroplasts from algae and incorporates them into its own digestive cells – a temporary, non-heritable photosynthesis - Claim to fame: A living thought experiment for how chloroplast acquisition might have begun.
+Elysia chlorotica - Habitat: Tidal marshes and shallow coastal waters of eastern North America; feeds on algae - Metabolism: Steals functional chloroplasts from the alga Vaucheria litorea and retains them in its own digestive cells – a temporary, non-heritable photosynthesis (kleptoplasty) - Claim to fame: A living thought experiment for how chloroplast acquisition might have begun.
 Each generation must acquire chloroplasts anew by feeding.
-Demonstrates that the boundary between predation and symbiosis can be crossed in a single meal. - Key citation: Provorov & Dolgikh (2005) (Provorov and Dolgikh 2005) - Appears in: Chapter 7
+The chloroplasts likely persist on their own long-lived proteins and mRNAs rather than on transferred genes. - Key citation: Rumpho et al. (2008) (Rumpho et al. 2008) - Appears in: Chapter 7